-A toddler’s fracture is a non-displaced spiral fracture of the distal two-thirds of the tibial shaft, with an intact fibula, occurring in children generally between the ages of 9 months and 3 years.
+A toddler’s fracture is a non-displaced spiral fracture of the distal two-thirds of the tibial shaft, with an intact fibula, occurring in children generally between the ages of 9 months and three years.
 The periosteum remains intact.
 It was first described in 1964 by Dunbar et al. It is thought to be due to new stresses on the bone due to increasing ambulation.

 History and examination